nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 He stood there smiling and watching in the middle of the road, one hand absently plucking at his throat where the soft, open collar of his shirt left it bare.
 He had preposterous feelings, far too absurd to admit: an impulse to run after the departing Bess, crying, “Wait---for God’s sake---” as if she were carrying off some chance of his own; a terrifying sense of some slow crushing futility, allowing them to escape, but holding him captive, surrounding, insulating, oppressing him, like the haze of this morning’s mist, beyond which he could perceive but out of which he could not emerge; as if he moved and must always move in a dismal, broad, gray cloud, outside of which were clear blue skies that he could know of but never reach.

 Strangely irrelevant people and things flashed into and out of his mind: a fleeting glimpse of his brown mother's picture---Patmore in court shaking his fist---Tod Bruce in his pulpit drawing some remote and ridiculous analogy---Shine in the office explaining unintelligibly why he "let him out"---Miss Cramp inviting him to call---Why in hell couldn't it have been Miss Cramp instead of Patmore?
 All wrong, the way it actually happened.
 Should’ve been Miss Cramp.
 Should’ve been the fays---damn it---fays were supposed to do such things.
-Well---of course---Patmore had just beaten 'em to it---just beaten 'em to it, that was all.
+Well---of course---Patmore had just beaten  &rsquo;em to it---just beaten  &rsquo;em to it, that was all.
 Bright boogy, Patmore, figuring it all out like that---bright jig-walker---knew how to do things.
 Perfect alibi---perfect. ...
 Jigs had a future, really---jigs were inherently smart. ...

 He stood and watched and smiled.
 The road led up and over a crest beyond which spread sunrise like a promise.
 Away for a time, then up moved Bess, straight into the kindling sky.
 With distance the engine roar grew dim and the van seemed to stand and shrink.
 Against that far background of light he saw it hang black and still a moment---then drop abruptly out of vision, into another land.